mozilla-lockwise/mozilla-lockwise.github.io/architecture/fxa.md

 ### Token Notes ###

 FxA access tokens are valid for 1209600 seconds (two weeks) by default, and can be revoked; FxA refresh tokens never expire and can be revoked.
-One more more of these tokens are revoked when:
+One or more of these tokens are revoked when:

 * The user changes their password
 * The user resets their account (forgotten password)